jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

   (a) must be made on oath; and
   (b) must include a statement of the reasons why the person should be the subject of a warrant of commitment; and (c) may include any other supporting evidence.
-(3) The Judge must determine the application under section 317, 318, or 323, as appropriate.
+(3) The Judge must determine the application under section 317, 317AA, 318, or 323, as appropriate.

-### 317 Decision on application for warrant of commitment
+### 317 Decision on application for warrant of commitment (non-claimant)
+(1AA) This section applies to a person who a District Court Judge is satisfied is not a claimant.
-(1) On an application for a warrant of commitment, a District Court Judge— (a) must, if satisfied on the balance of probabilities that the person is not the person named in the application for the warrant of commitment, order that the person be released from custody immediately:
+(1) On an application for a warrant of commitment in respect of a person to whom this section applies, a District Court Judge—
+  (a) must, if satisfied on the balance of probabilities that the person is not the person named in the application for the warrant of commitment, order that the person be released from custody immediately:
   (b) may, in any other case, either—
     (i) issue a warrant of commitment in the prescribed form authorising the person’s detention, in a place named in the warrant, for a period of up to 28 days, if satisfied of the matters in subsections (2) and (3) (and having taken into account the matters in subsections (4) and (5)); or